2022–23 Liga MX Femenil season: Aggregate table

 The aggregate table (the sum of points of both the Apertura 2022 and Clausura 2023 tournaments) will be used to determine seeds in the Campeón de Campeones.

-Campeón de Campeones
+Campeón de Campeonas

-On May 24, 2021, the Liga MX Owners Assembly made official the creation of the "Champion of Women's Champions", a tournament between the two winning teams of the season's tournaments made with the goal of premiering the best team in all the annual cycle of Mexican women's football.
+On May 24, 2021, the Liga MX Owners Assembly made official the creation of the Campeón de Campeonas ("Champion of Women's Champions"), a tournament between the two winning teams of the season's tournaments made with the goal of premiering the best team in all the annual cycle of Mexican women's football.

+The first leg was played on 7 July 2023 and the second leg was played on 10 July 2023.